 Small businesses take time to start and grow, but teenagers have limited control over their time.
-They have teachers, parents, and siblings dictating schedules.
-So we need a way for teens to work on their own time, knowing they can't be on call 24/7.
+They have teachers, parents, and activities dictating schedules, so they need a way to work on their own time, knowing they can't be on call 24/7.

 Low Startup Costs

 The best business ideas for teens require little or no money.
-(After all, who really wants to ask their parents for money?)
-We don't recommend it, and you don't need it to start with one of our recommended ideas!
+After all, who really wants to ask their parents for money?
+We don't recommend it, and you don't need it to start any of the businesses on this list.

 Without further ado, here are our top business ideas for teens to start in 2023.
 First-time entrepreneurs understand that creating a sustainable business takes time, effort, and a little bit of luck.

-One big mistake we see people make all the time is chasing shiny objects or the latest get-rich-quick scheme that's being pushed all over YouTube.
+One big mistake you'll want to avoid is chasing shiny objects or the latest get-rich-quick scheme that's being pushed all over YouTube.

-Take time to think about what you're good at, what sets you apart, and above all, make sure you choose a business you want to start!
-It seems obvious, but you need to do something you like doing.
-Otherwise, you'll get burnt out and quit before seeing any real success.
+Take time to think about what they're good at, what sets you apart, and above all, make sure they choose a business they want to start!
+It seems obvious, but when someone does something they actually enjoy, it can keep them from getting burnt out and quitting too soon.

 A growing number of young entrepreneurs are making a living on Etsy.
 The platform connects sellers with millions of potential customers, making it a great way to get a business up and running in a relatively short time frame.

 If you're into crafts and design, start listing some of your creations and improve as you go along.
 You may end up with your own website once your small business starts to take off!